Kickoff is 3 p.m. on Friday, Oct. 26, in Laramie.

 Air Force vs. Boise State - Aug.
 27, 2010 (Gallery II)

-Larry Friend enters his sixth season as head coach of the United States Air Force Academy women's soccer program.
-He is the second head coach to lead the Falcons in their 22-year history.
+Larry Friend enters his seventh season as head coach of the United States Air Force Academy women’s soccer program.
+The 1985 USAFA grad is the second head coach to lead the Falcons in their 23-year history.

-In 2013, Friend led the Falcons to a 3-13-2 record.
-Fielding a youth-laden team what featured 12 freshmen, the Falcons rallied to one of its best seasons in Mountain West play, posting its winningest season in conference play since 2002 and notching their highest point total since 1999.
-The Falcons also showcased composure and fair play on the pitch, earning a 2013 NSCAA Ethics and Sportsmanship Silver Award, given to teams that collect no red cards and fewer than five yellow cards.
-Air Force was the lone Mountain West representative to earn the Silver Award.
+In 2013, Friend led a youth-laden team what featured 12 freshmen, the Falcons rallied to one of its best seasons in Mountain West play, posting its winningest season in conference play since 2002.
+The Falcons also showcased composure and fair play on the pitch, earning a 2013 NSCAA Ethics and Sportsmanship Award.

 In 2011, the Falcons went 6-10-3.
-It was the program's second-winningest season in the previous eight years.
-The squad featured four-year all-conference honoree and 2011 all-region selection forward Bridgett Murphy and freshman midfielder McKenna Fox, who scored the most goals by a Falcon since 2001.
-The Falcons continued to excel in the classroom, garnering eight academic all-conference selections with Murphy garnering all-district honors for the third-straight year.
+The squad featured four-year all-conference honoree and 2011 all-region selection forward Bridgett Murphy.
+The Falcons continued to excel in the classroom, garnering eight academic all-conference selections.

 Friend was an assistant at Air Force from 1992-1996 and 2002-2008.
 He started the women’s soccer program with former head coach Marty Buckley while on active duty in 1992.
 In their second season, the team broke into the top 20 of the NCAA Division II weekly rankings.
 They continued to improve each year with consistent top 20 NCAA rankings.
 By the fourth season, the 1995 team achieved a 14-3-2 record with an NCAA Division II ranking of seventh in the nation.
 They missed the NCAA championship round of eight by one slot, but produced their first All American selection that season.